 Above: (Top) The Bolling Building, which is the headquarters of the Boston Public Schools.
 (Bottom) A student filing in a "bubble sheet" for a standardized test.

 This is not a post about what standardized tests do.
 The reality is that educational assessment is a complicated process.
 High-quality standardized tests can be helpful in assessing what students know, but they do not always measure what they intend to measure.
-More importantly, they are also only one of many assessments that teachers and schools use to get a fuller picture of what students understand and are able to do (see here for an argument on why standardized tests are problematic and evidence that students already take too many of them).
+More importantly, they are also only one of many assessments that teachers and schools use to get a fuller picture of what students understand and are able to do (see here for arguments on why standardized tests are problematic and evidence that students already take too many of them).

 Rather, this is a post about what standardized tests can't do.
 Standardized tests were never designed (and should never be used) to determine if a student should receive a high school diploma.
 As an educational researcher, I know a little about this.
 I remember my quantitative research methods professors as a doctoral student always telling us that "a test only measures what a test measures."
 So, you should never try to use that test to measure something it was not designed to do.
 The Massachusetts Comprehensive Assessment System (MCAS) was designed to measure one thing: basic comprehension in literacy, mathematics, and science.
 Students may be not only proficient, but advanced in other academic areas, such as history/social studies, world languages, art, music, theater, consumer and family sciences, computer science, vocational fields, or business, but if they do not reach an arbitrary MCAS score in only three subject area tests, they will not receive a diploma in Massachusetts.